cirquit/trdrop/README.md

 trdrop - a cross platform fps analyzer for raw video data

+#### Update 28.05.2019

+Got OpenCV finally to show videos in a QWidget.
+Now it's up to do that in QML.

 #### Update 23.05.2019

 Added more general options with a custom spinbox with text.
 Also tearoptions with a shared color option.
 Tooltips work on the general pane but not the others yet?
 Also got OpenCV running from a previous project on Linux, now porting it to Windows.